- Too much on your mind? It shouldn’t be!

 Recurring topics or guidelines – write them up and refer people to them!

-How often people want to talk to you about something you’ve already discussed in the past?
+How often do people want to talk to you about something you’ve already discussed in the past?
 If you’re like me, far too many times!

 Written comments are key.
-Now in 2020 there’s no excuse for not using modern apps that let you comment on everything.
-I’ve already mentioned that in our internal productivity system “Nozbe Teams”6 we add comments to tasks all the time.
+Now in 2020, there’s no excuse for not using modern apps that let you comment on everything.
+I’ve already mentioned that in our internal productivity system, Nozbe Teams6, we add comments to tasks all the time.

 - Writing code?
-On Github7 you can comment in Pull Requests on any line of code.
+On Github7, you can comment in Pull Requests on any line of code.

 - Writing texts?
-Use Dropbox Paper or Google Docs8 to comment on any paragraph!
+Use Dropbox Paper or Google Docs8 to comment on any paragraph.

 - Have questions about files?
 Dropbox and Box9 web interfaces let you comment on any file so you can send feedback about anything.

-Meeting minutes are not optional, they are obligatory!
+Meeting minutes are not optional – they are obligatory!

-- Better feedback - as people post comments, they can take the time to write a thoughtful response.
+- Better feedback – As people post comments, they can take the time to write a thoughtful response.

-- Less chaos, no stress, better productivity - when you know what’s going on, where stuff is, you can focus on your next task at hand.
-And your mind will not play tricks on you or anyone else on your team!
+- Less chaos, no stress, better productivity – When you know what’s going on and where stuff is, you can focus on your next task at hand.
+Your mind will not play tricks on you or anyone else on your team!

-One thing: cultivate a habit of writing stuff down!
+The one thing: cultivate a habit of writing stuff down!

 RTFM stands for “Read The F**king Manual!” ↩

-Shameless self-promo, but “Nozbe Teams” is the app I founded and we (and many teams) use all the time for internal communication ↩
+Shameless self-promo, but Nozbe Teams is the app I founded, and we (and many other teams) use it all the time for internal communication. ↩